peteroupc/peteroupc.github.io/randomfunc.md

 Among these methods, a [**_low-discrepancy sequence_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) (or _quasirandom point set_ or _quasi-Monte Carlo point set_) is a deterministic sequence of points with a _low discrepancy_ to the uniform distribution on the box, as compared to independent points from that distribution.
 The following are examples:

-- A base-N _van der Corput sequence_ is generated as follows:  For each non-negative integer index in the sequence, take the index as a base-N number, then divide the least significant base-N digit by N, the next digit by N<sup>2</sup>, the next by N<sup>3</sup>, and so on, and add together these results of division.
+- A base-N _van der Corput sequence_ is generated as follows:  For each nonnegative integer index in the sequence, take the index as a base-N number, then divide the least significant base-N digit by N, the next digit by N<sup>2</sup>, the next by N<sup>3</sup>, and so on, and add together these results of division.
 - A _Halton sequence_ is a set of two or more van der Corput sequences with different prime bases; a Halton point at a given index has coordinates equal to the points for that index in the van der Corput sequences.
 - Roberts, M., in "[**The Unreasonable Effectiveness of Quasirandom Sequences**](http://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/)", presents a low-discrepancy sequence based on a "generalized" version of the golden ratio.
 - Sobol sequences are explained in "[**Sobol sequence generator**](https://web.maths.unsw.edu.au/~fkuo/sobol/)" by S. Joe and F. Kuo.